-This event is a workshop, with hands-on user sessions, on the GW and GW-BSE approaches using the BerkeleyGW package will be held November 19-21, 2014, near the Lawrence Berkeley National Lab in the NERSC Facility in Oakland, California.
+This event is a workshop, with hands-on user sessions, on the GW and GW-BSE approaches using the BerkeleyGW package will be held November 19-21, 2014, at the Oakland City Center (OCC) Conference Center, Oakland, California, near the NERSC Facility.
 The target audience for the workshop are graduate students, postdocs, and researchers who are interested in learning about or sharpening their skills onab initiocalculations of many-electron effects in excited-state properties of condensed matter.

 The BerkeleyGW Package is a set of computer codes that calculates the quasiparticle properties and the optical responses of a large variety of materials from bulk crystals to molecules and nanostructures such as slabs, sheets, tubes, wires, and dots.
 The package takes as input the mean-field results from commonly available electronic structure codes such as the Kohn-Sham DFT eigenvalues and eigenvectors computed with PARATEC, PARSEC, Quantum ESPRESSO, SIESTA, Octopus, or TBPW (aka EPM).